NovoaProgramming/DatabaseApp/README.md

 # DatabaseApp
 Database application designed for a retail gaming store.
-(Incomplete)

 This files herein are meant to be included in the www folder of a PHP Desktop application.

-The page logic meant to be followed is the following order:
+The page logic to follow to demonstrate the demonstration in the Wiki for this repository is the following order:

 index.php -> loginProcess.php -> home.php -> managementPage.php -> databaseTables.php